Facilitating a paradigm shift for teaching and learning with AIs

 Mastrogiacomi, F. (2020).
 Nurture the faculty transformation teaching facilitating and learning in a post-digital era.
 In Proceedings of EdMedia + Innovate Learning (pp. 1000-1004).
 Online, The Netherlands: Association for the Advancement of Computing in Education (AACE).

 Mastrogiacomi, F. (2023).
-Future proofing a chatgpt-proof portfolio evidence-based formative assessment.
+Future proofing a ChatGPT-proof portfolio evidence-based formative assessment.
 In T. Bastiaens (Ed.), Proceedings of EdMedia + Innovate Learning, (pp. 176-180).
 Vienna, Austria: Association for the Advancement of Computing in Education (AACE).

 Matthews, P. (2013).
 Informal learning at work: How to boost performance in tough times.
 Three Faces Publishing.